EMPLOYMENT AT WALNUT HILL

 - NAIS People of Color Conference

-The list above is a sampling of the professional growth opportunities that employees have and continue to participated in
+The list above is a sampling of the professional growth opportunities in which employees have participated.

 Walnut Hill School for the Arts recognizes the central role our faculty and staff play in the success of our school and our students.
 We realize that an excellent education requires excellent teachers and staff.
 We value diversity and inclusivity and are committed to attracting employees of the highest quality and providing them with compensation, benefits, and a work environment that reflects our respect for their invaluable contribution to our mission and core values.
 A brief overview of our robust benefit package is outlined below.
 Detailed information about all of our plans and benefits can be found in the Employee Handbook and applicable plan documents.
 Walnut Hill does not discriminate based on any protected class or characteristic and offers benefits to all eligible employees as described in the Employee Handbook and plan documents.

-Walnut Hill offers group health insurance coverage through Blue Cross Blue Shield of Massachusetts (BCBSMA).
-The HMO Blue New England 500 plan offers a wide range of benefits and coverage for employees and their families.
+Walnut Hill offers group health insurance coverage offering a wide range of benefits and coverage for eligible employees and their families.
 The school contributes 60% of the premium for individual, employee +1, and family coverage.
-Blue Cross Blue Shield membership includes participation in the Blue365 Savings and Discount plan offering access to health and wellness deals exclusive to Blue members.
+The health plan comes with access to health and wellness deals exclusive to members.

-Walnut Hill offers a comprehensive dental plan through Blue Cross Blue Shield of Massachusetts (BCBSMA).
-The Dental Blue Select (with Orthodontics) PPO Option plan is designed to help offset the cost of diagnostic and preventative dental care along with some restorative care.
+Walnut Hill offers a comprehensive dental plan designed to help offset the cost of diagnostic and preventative dental care along with some restorative care.
 The plan includes a $2,000 calendar-year benefit maximum for dental benefits and a $2,000 lifetime benefit maximum for orthodontic benefits.
 The school contributes 60% of the premium for individual, employee +1, and family coverage.

 FLEXIBLE SPENDING ACCOUNT (FSA) AND DEPENDENT CARE ACCOUNT (DCA)

-Voluntary vision coverage is provided by Humana, offering access to a comprehensive network with discounts on providers and cost savings on frames, contacts, LASIK procedures, and more.
+The school offers a voluntary vision plan with access to a comprehensive network with discounts on providers and cost savings on frames, contacts, LASIK procedures, and more.
 Employees pay the full cost of vision coverage through pre-tax premium deductions through payroll.

 LIFE INSURANCE & EMPLOYEE ASSISTANCE PROGRAM

-The school provides Long-Term Disability insurance through Lincoln Financial Group to all benefit eligible employees.
+The school provides Long-Term Disability insurance to all benefit eligible employees.
 LTD begins 90 days after an employee becomes disabled and provides 60% of an employee’s base salary per the plan document and regulations.

-The school offers Short-Term Disability to all benefit eligible employees who have completed one full year of employment.
-The STD schedule of benefits is based on years of services and can be found in the Employee Handbook.
+The school offers Short Term Disability to all benefit eligible employees who have completed one full year of employment.
+The STD schedule of benefits is based on years of service and can be found in the Employee Handbook.

 RETIREMENT PLAN & EMPLOYER MATCH – 403(B)